penfever/clam/README.md

 # CLAM: CLassify Anything Model

-CLAM is a Python library for multi-modal classification using embeddings and Vision Language Models (VLMs).
+CLAM (CLassify Anything Model) is a Python library for multi-modal classification using embeddings and Vision Language Models (VLMs).
 It supports images, audio, and tabular data through a unified interface.

 ## Features